elizaan/Viz-Scientific-Data-HWs/README.md

     - HW3
     - HW4
     - HW6
-All the required pythin codes, output images, psvm files, and final reports are added inside each folder
+All the required python codes, output images, psvm files, and final reports are added inside each folder